How To Take Waterfall Pictures Successfully

-I often wondered why this technique was frequently being used by photographers.
-So, on a recent trip to The Appalachian Mountains in North Carolina I set about finding out for myself.
+As photographers are using this technique, I wanted to know more.
+So, on a recent trip to the Appalachian Mountains in North Carolina I set about finding out for myself.

-I hunted out a few interesting local waterfalls – some with gorgeous splash pools one can swim in – and got to work trying to shoot the flowing water at many different shutter speeds and exposures.
+I hunted out a few interesting local waterfalls.
+Some even had gorgeous splash pools that one could swim in!
+Then, I set up the camera on my tripod and began to shoot the flowing water at different shutter speeds and exposures.